Skip to contents

 If the table exists, and both append and overwrite arguments are unset, or append = TRUE and the data frame with the new data has different column names, an error is raised; the remote table remains unchanged.

 An error is raised when calling this method for a closed or invalid connection.
-An error is also raised if name cannot be processed with dbQuoteIdentifier() or if this results in a non-scalar.
+An error is also raised if name cannot be processed with DBI::dbQuoteIdentifier() or if this results in a non-scalar.
 Invalid values for the additional arguments overwrite, append, and temporary (non-scalars, unsupported data types, NA, incompatible values, incompatible columns) also raise an error.

 Additional arguments